rosnovsky/resume/resume.md

 > **[AT&T](https://att.com)**, Bothell, WA • Apr 2017 - Sep 2018

-- Executed over 100 updates and rectified 100+ defects in the AT&T MyServices client portal.
+- Executed over 100 updates and rectified hundreds of defects in the AT&T MyServices client portal.
-- With primary focus on defect resolution, proactively researched and fixed issues
+- With primary focus on defect resolution, proactively researched and fixed issues outside of the scope of daily responsibilities

 ### Web Producer